Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-To benchmark and calibrate our device we use ac-Stark spatial spin-wave phase modulator (SSM) \citep{Lipka2019}.
-Using spatial light modulator (SLM) and the camera we are able to prepare a beam with arbitrarily chosen intensity distribution, which illuminates atoms for 3 $\mu$s between the write-in and read-out.
-Thanks to the ac-Stark effect, atomic coherence gets an additional phase which is proportional to the intensity of illuminating light.
-A detailed description of spatial modulation of the spin-wave phase can be found in \citep{Lipka2019,Mazelanik2019,Parniak2019}.
-Figure \ref{fig:QOTUW} shows retrieved phase and amplitude profiles of a flat spin wave phase modulated with an inscription ``QOT UW'' (abbreviation of Quantum Optical Technologies, University of Warsaw).
-Figure \ref{fig:QOTUW}\textbf{a} represents the displayed SSM pattern in phase (rad) units.
-In Fig. \ref{fig:QOTUW}\textbf{b} we show the retrieved phase profile that well matches the target profile.
-Additionally, in Figure \ref{fig:QOTUW}\textbf{c} we show retrieved spatial amplitude which in this case (flat spin wave) corresponds to the atomic concentration.
-The absolute phase value is obtained by subtracting the reference (ref) image that was acquired without the SSM modulation.
-The amplitude and the phase images are masked to display only the points that correspond to an atomic coherence magnitude much above the noise level $|\mathcal{S}^{\mathrm{ref}}(x,y,z)|>0.1$ and thus with a well-defined phase.
+The correct 3D reconstruction of the spin wave phase and amplitude requires calibration of the heterodyne camera setup.
+To benchmark and calibrate our device we use ac-Stark spatial spin wave phase modulator (SSM).
+Using spatial light modulator (SLM) and the camera, we are able to prepare a beam with arbitrarily chosen intensity distribution, which illuminates atoms for $3\ \upmu\mathrm{s}$ after creating the coherence.
+Thanks to the ac-Stark effect, the atomic coherence gets an additional phase which is proportional to the intensity of illuminating light.
+A detailed description of this technique can be found in the works that utilize SSM for various protocols \cite{Lipka2019,Mazelanik2019,Parniak2019}.